 My main reason for taking a staycation this year was to focus on my side hustles.
 I got caught up on my blog, made a few videos for Youtube, and fixed a few things on my Twitch channel.
 It’s amazing how much you can accomplish with this stuff when you actually have the time to put into it.

-The thing is though, this stuff is fun for me.
+The thing is, though, this stuff is fun for me.
 I’m not advocating that everyone take time off from their regular jobs to work on their side projects.
 Although there are people that argue you should be hustling 24/7, I don’t agree with that.
-There are some folks out there who do it because they have no other choice, and I feel for them.
+Some folks out there do it because they have no other choice, and I feel for them.
 Every person who works full time should be able to sustain themselves without a side hustle, and every waking moment doesn’t need to be dedicated to making money.

-However, if you’re like me and enjoy working on stuff like this, it’s one of the best staycation ideas out there.
+However, if you’re like me and enjoy trying to make money from home, it’s one of the best staycation ideas out there.

 Five days later, I emerged victorious and ready to return to work.